 Our Royal Charter still provides the constitutional basis for much of our corporate governance.
 The principal 1845 Charter provided for the incorporation of the Society and the establishment of our governing body, the Council.

-Information about these acts are available on the Office of Public Sector Information website.
+Information about these acts is available on the legislation.gov.uk website.

 Memorandum of understanding